 Based in Los Angeles, Sarah Fuss Kessler is a freelance writer, editor, and journalist.
 Her yearlong investigation into a high school #MeToo uprising in the farming town of Merced, CA recently published in Medium's new current events magazine, GEN. Her other bylines include Los Angeles magazine and Pacific Standard.
 She is also a nonfiction editor at the Los Angeles Review of Books, where pieces she commissioned have earned recognition by Lit Hub, Hyperallergic, and 3 Quarks Daily.

-From 2011 to 2014, Sarah was the food editor, then special projects senior editor, at TakePart.com, an online news publication owned by Participant Media, known for films such as Spotlight, Food, Inc., and An Inconvenient Truth.
-She restructured their education, food, and wildlife sections, which entailed recruiting, managing, and editing nationally recognized experts and emerging journalists.
-She also served as executive editor for a joint website with MSN, called MSN Causes, which covered international topics like human trafficking and World Refugee Day.
+From 2011 to 2014, Sarah was the special projects senior editor at TakePart.com, an online news startup owned by Participant Media, known for films such as Spotlight, Food, Inc., and An Inconvenient Truth.
+She restructured TakePart's education, food, and wildlife sections, which entailed recruiting, managing, and editing nationally recognized experts and emerging journalists.
+A column she developed there now runs in the New York Times.
+At Participant Media, she also served as executive editor for a joint website with MSN (MSN Causes), creating and executing issues around international social and environmental justice.

 sarahfuss @ gmail.com